 A good skin-care regimen includes daily moisturizing and sun protection to fight free radicals and fend off ultraviolet (UV) rays from the sun.
-This can be perfectly done by some cosmetics, such as sunscreen or face cream with SPF.
 The American Academy of Dermatology recommends moisturizing after bathing so that your still-damp skin will seal in moisture.

 Based on a variety of reasons, including genes and (more manageable) factors like diet, your skin type falls into one of five categories.
 The most common type in women is combination.

-It's important to know your skin type to make sure you're putting the right stuff, such as cosmetics, sunscreens or face creams with SPF on your face.
-Very dry skin probably won't benefit from a water-based cosmetic product; drier skin will appreciate heavier moisturizers to soak up as much moisture as possible.
+It's important to know your skin type to make sure you're putting the right stuff on your face.
+Very dry skin probably won't benefit from a water-based product; drier skin will appreciate heavier moisturizers to soak up as much moisture as possible.